Congratulations to Dr. Lisa Levenstein

 As has become tradition each October, the Wellness Center and the Women's & Gender Studies Program put on on a series of Love Your Body themed events over the course of a week.
 This year a student committee planned the Women's & Gender Studies schedule with a goal of covering many different aspects of body issues.
 Check out the gallery and recap below to learn more about how things went!

 Did you know that each semester, up to three students get a $450 scholarship to pay for one of their WGS or WGS markered courses?
-If you are an undergradaute or graduate student with an interest in Women's & Gender Studies, apply for one of the Sally and Alan Cone Course Scholarships.
-These scholarships, named in honor of Sally Cone, one of our founding WGS Friends, have benefitted many students over the years.
+If you are an undergraduate or graduate student with an interest in Women's & Gender Studies, apply for one of the Sally and Alan Cone Course Scholarships.
+These scholarships, named in honor of Sally Cone, one of our founding WGS Friends, and her husband, Alan, have benefitted many students over the years.
 You could be next!
-The deadline for spring course scholarships is December 1st.
-Several other schoalrships are also available for students with an interst in WGS, including special projects grants, travel funding, outstanding work and Scholarships for undergraudate nad graduate majors in WGS.
+The deadline for fall course scholarships is April 10.
+Several other scholarships are also available for students with an interst in WGS, including special projects grants, travel funding, outstanding work and Scholarships for undergraduate and graduate majors in WGS.

 The Women's & Gender Studies and African-American Studies Programs recently worked together to bring Dr. Melissa Harris-Perry, Tulane professor and host of the Melissa Harris-Perry show on MSNBC, to UNCG for a meet and greet with students.
 Dr. Harris-Perry was in Greensboro as the keynote speaker for Planned Parenthood's annual Health Heroes fundraising dinner, which WGS Friends Linda Carlisle and Sally Cone were instrumental in planning.
 Many UNCG students, administrators and alumni attended the dinner and talk.